MSHK-CodeToGive2025/eventmanagement/README.md

 # Zubin Foundation Event Management System

 A web-based platform designed to streamline the management of events for Hong Kong's ethnic minorities.
-This system supports the Zubin Foundation's mission to improve the lives of ethnic minorities by facilitating event organization, participant registration, and communication between volunteers and participants.
+This system supports the Zubin Foundation's mission to improve the lives of ethnic minorities by facilitating event organization, participant registration, and communication between staff and participants.

 ## Features

-- User Authentication and Role Management (Admin, Volunteers, Participants)
+- User Authentication and Role Management (Admin, Staff, Participants)
 - Event Management (Create, Read, Update, Delete)
 - Participant Registration System
 - WhatsApp Integration for Communication